 Enabling CORS for OAuth Token related APIs¶

-api-manager.xml is only valid for APIs created through the API manager Publisher application.
-Hence, enabling CORS for OAuth token related APIs ( /authorize, /revoke, /token, /userinfo ) can be carried out as follows.
+api-manager.xml file is only valid for APIs created via the WSO2 API manager Publisher application.
+Therefore, you can enable CORS for OAuth token related APIs ( /authorize, /revoke, /token, /userinfo ) as follows.

-Based on the API that you need to enable CORS, add the following handler configuration to the relevant API synapse file present in
+Based on the API that you need to enable CORS, add the following handler configuration to the relevant API's Synapse file, which is in the

 <handlers> parent element.